lia-simeone/coding-basics/Pandas_notes.md

+###Definitely need to add more examples here.
+DataFrames are filled row-wise which isn't usually how I think.

 #####Overall pandas info
 * to follow convention, use the following code
     # Much of pandas is built on NumPy so you should always import them togther